ThinkDataEd/student/docs/unit1/lesson1.md

     100. <strong style="color: red;">Do you read the agreements when you download phone apps?</strong>

+###**Reflection**
+What do human beings do to help them remember what they have learned?
+They reflect.
+Reflection is careful thought about a particular subject.
+Your reflections are your thoughts.
+Therefore, after every few lessons you will be asked to reflect on your learning.
+Make sure you are detailed in your reflection as this will help guide your teacher on how to best support your learning.
+<strong style="color: red;">What are some of the things you do to to help you remember what you have learned?</strong>

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>